tk3369/www.ahsmart.com/pub/the-meaning-of-functions.md

 There is already a simple solution once I understand how multiple dispatch works in Julia.
 So, how did I trigger 200+ follow-up posts in Discourse?

-The main controversy is why I have to be explict about extending `Base.length`.
+The main controversy is why I have to be explicit about extending `Base.length`.
 Since `Base.length` has a name of `length`, and `CalendarApp.length` has a name of `length`, why wouldn't Julia just automatically merge them?